-Policy SB3 S A objectives 1.
+SA objectives Policy SB2 1.
 To create high, stable and equitable levels of employment 0 2.
 To ensure high and stable level of economic diversity and competitiveness that recognises social and environmental issues 0 3.
-To sustain the vitality and viability of Stafford Borough's towns and villages, and their communities + 4.
+To sustain the vitality and viability of Stafford Borough's towns and villages, and their communities ++ 4.
 To support the needs of the local rural economy and communities 0 5.
 To reduce vulnerability to the effects of climate change such as the risk of flooding, on public wellbeing, the economy and the environment.
 0 6.
 To ensure that everyone has the opportunity of a decent and affordable home 0 7.
-To improve opportunities for access for all to work, education, health and local services 0 8.
+To improve opportunities for access for all to work, education, health and local services ++ 8.
 To reduce and prevent crime and reduce fear of crime 0 9.
-To reduce the impact of noise and light pollution 0

-Policy SB3 SA objectives 10.
-To improve health, safety and well-being across the whole community + 11.
-To reduce societal contributions to climate change 0 12.
+To reduce the impact of noise and light pollution 0 10.
+To improve health, safety and well-being across the whole community ++ 11.
+To reduce societal contributions to climate change + 12.
 To protect and enhance biodiversity 0 13.
-To protect and conserve soil 0 14.
+To protect and conserve soil 0

+SA objectives Policy SB2 14.
 To protect and enhance water quality of the Borough's rivers whilst maximising their carrying capacity through achieving sustainable water resource management 0 15.
-To protect, enhance and, where necessary, restore designated landscape areas and town character, scenic beauty, local distinctiveness, historic and cultural character + 16.
-To create a sense of community identity and belonging 0 17.
+To protect, enhance and, where necessary, restore designated landscape areas and town character, scenic beauty, local distinctiveness, historic and cultural character 0 16.
+To create a sense of community identity and belonging + 17.
 To ensure tolerance, respect and engagement with people from different cultures, backgrounds and beliefs recognising their rights and responsibilities 0 18.
 To ensure that all individuals and groups in society have the opportunity to effectively engage in issues relating to their community 0 19.
-To encourage a strong, inclusive, community and voluntary sector 0 20.
-To engender a sense of civic and neighbourhood values, responsibility and pride 0
+To encourage a strong, inclusive, community and voluntary sector + 20.
+To engender a sense of civic and neighbourhood values, responsibility and pride +

-Policy SB4 Stafford and Stone Protected Employment Areas
+Policy SB3 Stafford and Stone Protected Employment Areas

-- 4.32 The detailed SA matrix for Policy SB4 can be found in Appendix 3 and the scores are summarised in Table 4.4 below. - 4.33 This policy establishes the sole use of land allocated for employment in Stafford and Stone for this purpose.
+- 4.28 The detailed SA matrix for Policy SB4 can be found in Appendix 3 and the scores are summarised in Table 4.3 below. - 4.29 This policy establishes the sole use of land allocated for employment in Stafford and Stone for this purpose.
+The policy also provides support for development proposals which relate to existing agricultural use, which will enable the current agricultural uses of the Protected Employment Areas to continue to be viable until the point at which the land is developed.